BeckySkel/python-project-3/assets/documents/TESTING.md

 ---
 ## Manual testing

+### Valid inputs
+- All inputs for all functions tested with valid input on *17/8/22* and found to be working as intended

-### Inputs
+### Invalid inputs
 - Main Menu inputs tested with the following **incorrect** inputs on *17/8/22* and found to be working as intended:
+    - 0
+    - 4
+    - cat
+    - (empty)
+- Login inputs tested with the following **incorrect** inputs on *17/8/22* and found to be working as intended:
+    - incorrect username, correct password
+    - correct password, incorrect username
+    - incorrect both
+    - numbers
+    - (empty)
+- Create Account inputs tested with the following **incorrect** inputs on *17/8/22* and found to be working as intended:
+    - a (username too short)
+    - abcdefghijklmnopqrs (username too long)
+    - username (username taken)
+    - Aa1 (password too short)
+    - Abcdefghijklmnopqrs1 (password too long)
+    - password1 (doesn't contain uppercase)
+    - PASSWORD1 (doesn't contain lowercase)
+    - Password (doesn't contain number)
+- Account Menu inputs tested with the following **incorrect** inputs on *17/8/22* and found to be working as intended:
     -
+- Help inputs tested with the following **incorrect** inputs on *17/8/22* and found to be working as intended:
+    -
+- Add Entry inputs tested with the following **incorrect** inputs on *17/8/22* and found to be working as intended:
+    -

-- All navigation buttons tested manually **17/8/22** and found to be working as intended
+- Remove Entry inputs tested with the following **incorrect** inputs on *17/8/22* and found to be working as intended:
+    -
-- All game buttons tested manually **8/7/22** and found to be working as intended
+- Edit Entry inputs tested with the following **incorrect** inputs on *17/8/22* and found to be working as intended:
+    -
-- All game levels tested manually on **8/7/22** and found to be working as intended
+- Edit Budget inputs tested with the following **incorrect** inputs on *17/8/22* and found to be working as intended:
+    -
-- All upgrade unlocks tested manually on **8/7/22** and found to be working as intended
+- Logout inputs tested with the following **incorrect** inputs on *17/8/22* and found to be working as intended:
+    -
-- All uprgade toggles tested manually on **8/7/22** and found to be working as intended
+- Confirm Action inputs tested with the following **incorrect** inputs on *17/8/22* and found to be working as intended:
+    -

 ---
 ## Different browsers